-You may have heard that unlike beef, Chicken is not graded... that is false.
+You may have heard that unlike beef, chicken is not graded.
+That is false.
 Chicken is graded, but the grading is not as good as the labeling for beef.

-All Chicken is Hormone Free
+2. All Chicken is Hormone Free

-The FDA and CDC blame antibiotic use in farm animals as a reason for growing human resistance to the drug, but there have yet to be any regulations set by the FDA about their use.
-At Meat N' Bone we choose to sell antibiotic-free Chicken because we believe that if we can avoid consuming unnecessary antibiotics, well, that's better.
+The FDA and CDC blame antibiotic use in farm animals as a reason for increased human resistance to the drug, but there have yet to be any regulations set by the FDA about their use.
+At Meat N' Bone, we choose to sell antibiotic-free chicken because we believe that if we can avoid consuming unnecessary antibiotics, well, that's better for everyone involved.

-If you compare Organic Chicken vs your average non-organic chicken, it definitely is worth it..
+If you compare organic chicken vs your average non-organic chicken, it definitely is worth it.
 The organic label guarantees certain standards.

-However, compared to high-quality All Natural, 100% Air Chilled Chicken such as the one Meat N' Bone Sales, the "organic label" loses its value as the main differences are palpable, often related to location of the actual plants.
+However, compared to high-quality 'All Natural', '100% Air-Chilled Chicken' such as the one Meat N' Bone sells, the "organic label" loses its value as the main differences are palpable, often related to location of the actual poultry plants.

-The reality is that its nearly impossible to distinguish the taste of an organic chicken from a high-quality non-organic one and there is no significant nutritional difference.
+The reality is, that it's nearly impossible to distinguish the taste of an organic chicken from a high-quality non-organic one and there is no significant nutritional difference.

 There are other foods worthier of your organic dollar.
 We suggest you start with fruits and vegetables which typically have the highest pesticide residue.